xxsimoxx/cpcompatibility/README.md

 # cpcompatibility
-This plugin is for fixing and alerting some compatibility issues for ClassicPress.
+This plugin is for fixing WPCLI and alerting some compatibility issues for ClassicPress.

 ## Functions